GraphicKet/HDG-Auto-Donation-System/README.md

 ### Known Issues
 A ticked box means its fixed.
-- [ ] Index page does not do anything when you click the donate button.
+- [x] Index page has been fixed.
 - [ ] IPN is untested, not sure if functioning at all.
 - [ ] Forum Query system untested, not sure if functioning at all.
   - [x] Test the actual MySQL queries.
 (They work. ~Scorn)
 - [ ] Email template system untested, not sure if functioning at all.
+- [ ] Install script isn't finished
+- [ ] Admin CP isn't finished
+- [ ] Settings and Configs have not been moved to a MySQL based system

 ### Credits